 Abstract:

-Low-permeability strata are characterized by poor permeability and difficulty in substance transport.
-Traditional In-Situ Chemical Oxidation (ISCO) techniques often fall short in addressing these challenges.
-Hydraulic fracturing creates advantageous flow channels, enhancing the reach of injected oxidants.
+The low-permeability strata are characterized by poor permeability and difficulty in substance transport.
+The traditional in-situ chemical oxidation (ISCO) techniques often fall short in addressing these challenges.
+Hydraulic fracturing creates advantageous flow channels, enhancing the ranges of injected oxidants.
 However, the current understanding of the synergistic mechanism between fracturing and oxidation remains limited, leading to a lack of corresponding design guidelines.
-Thus, this study considers compound solute advection, diffusion, reactions, and natural oxidant demand (NOD) to establish a two-dimensional axisymmetric model for ISCO remediation in low-permeability stratum with a single fracture.
-It reveals the migration and transformation mechanisms of oxidants across pore-fracture multiscale structures, investigating the influence of injection pressure, oxidant quenching, non-equilibrium adsorption of contaminants, matrix permeability, diffusion coefficients, and pollutant distribution on remediation efficiency.
-Results indicate that hydraulic fracturing ISCO is more suitable for low-permeability contaminated strata with matrix permeability ≤10-7 m/s and diffusion coefficients ≤8.4×10-10 m2/s.
-It suggests placing fractures in the lower layer of the contaminant plume, maintaining hydraulic head post-oxidant injection for optimal remediation.
-Finally, comparisons of radial and vertical reach of oxidants between with and without considering reaction conditions are made, proposing corresponding design strategies to refine synergistic hydraulic fracturing-enhanced remediation technologies based on theoretical foundations.
+Thus, this study considers compound solute advection, diffusion, reactions and natural oxidant demand (NOD) to establish a two-dimensional axisymmetric model for ISCO remediation in low-permeability strata with a single fracture.
+It reveals the migration and transformation mechanisms of oxidants across pore-fracture multiscale structures, investigating the influences of injection pressure, oxidant quenching, non-equilibrium adsorption of contaminants, matrix permeability, diffusion coefficients and pollutant distribution on remediation efficiency.
+The results indicate that the hydraulic fracturing ISCO is more suitable for low-permeability contaminated strata with matrix permeability ≤10